switchupcb/disgo/_examples/command/README.md

 Use `ctrl + C` or `cmd + C` in the terminal.

 ```
-Program is started.
-Creating an application command...
-Adding an event handler.
-Connecting to the Discord Gateway...
-Successfully connected to the Discord Gateway.
-Waiting for an interaction...
 Exiting program due to signal...
+Deleting the application command...
+Disconnecting from the Discord Gateway...
-Program exited successfully.
+Program executed successfully.
 ```

 # Read More